2i2c-org/2i2c-org.github.io/content/blog/2026/pythia-cookoff-myst-tooling/index.md

 We also pushed on [`clinder`](https://2i2c-org.github.io/clinder/), a BinderHub CLI and GitHub Action that allows you to execute a Jupyter Book's notebooks on [mybinder.org](https://mybinder.org) in CI instead of on the Actions machine.
 This is a nice fit for cookbook-style content that requires additional computational resources to run.
 It now has docs, preview deploys, and tests on PRs.

+We also managed the JupyterHub that participants worked on (including a few late-night fixes heroically made by Angus).
+The Pythia team used the new [build your own environment](https://2i2c.org/jupyterhub-fancy-profiles/image-building/) feature in JupyterHub to build a custom environment for each cookbook!
+And we spent time with the Pythia team gathering feedback on the Jupyter Book and JupyterHub improvements they'd most like to see next.

 ## Learn more

 - [Chris's write-up on the Pythia blog](https://projectpythia.org/posts/2026/gallery-listing)